bigbio/py-pgatk/README.md

 Usage: pypgatk.py cbioportal-downloader [OPTIONS]

 Options:
-  -c, --config-file TEXT       Configuration file for the ensembl data
+  -c, --config_file TEXT       Configuration file for the ensembl data
                                downloader pipeline
-  -o, --output-directory TEXT  Output directory for the peptide databases -l, --list-studies           Print the list of all the studies in cBioPortal
+  -o, --output_directory TEXT  Output directory for the peptide databases -l, --list_studies           Print the list of all the studies in cBioPortal
                                (https://www.cbioportal.org)
-  -d, --download-study TEXT    Download an specific Study from cBioPortal --
+  -d, --download_study TEXT    Download an specific Study from cBioPortal --
                                (all to download all studies) -h, --help                   Show this message and exit.

 ```

-The argument `-l` (`--list-studies`) allow the users to list all the studies store in cBioPortal.
-If the user is interested in only one study, it can use the argument `-d` (`--download-study`).
+The argument `-l` (`--list_studies`) allow the users to list all the studies store in cBioPortal.
+If the user is interested in only one study, it can use the argument `-d` (`--download_study`).

 From Genome information to protein sequence databases
 ----------------------------